Optical fibres with memory effects and their quantum communication capacities: Introduction

-Quantum information~\cite{NC}, and in particular quantum communication, will likely play a pivotal role in our future technology.
 The potential applications of a global quantum internet~\cite{quantum_internet_Wehner,Pirandola20} include secure communication~\cite{bennett1984quantum}, efficient entanglement and qubits distribution, enhanced quantum sensing capabilities~\cite{Sidhu}, distributed and blind quantum computing~\cite{Distributed_QC,secure_access_qinternet}, as well as groundbreaking experiments in fundamental physics~\cite{Sidhu}.
 These applications heavily rely on establishing long-distance quantum communication across optical fibres or free-space links.
-However, the vulnerability of optical signals to noise poses a significant obstacle to achieve this goal.
-To overcome this challenge, one possible known solution is to exploit quantum repeaters~\cite{repeaters, Munro2015} along the communication line.
-Nonetheless, current implementations of quantum repeaters remain in the realm of proof-of-principle experiments.
-In addition, quantum repeaters will likely impose substantial demands on technology resources, making them potentially expensive to implement.
-Consequently, a pressing problem is to develop quantum communication protocols that can operate without --- or with a modest number of --- quantum repeaters.
-Recently, in~\cite{Die-Hard-2-PRL,Die-Hard-2-PRA} it has been proposed a theoretical proof-of-principle solution to the problem of establishing quantum communication over long distance without relying on quantum repeaters.
-The crux of such a solution is to take advantage of \emph{memory effects}~\cite{memory-review, Dynamical-Model} in optical fibres.
+However, the vulnerability of optical signals to noise poses a significant obstacle to achieving this goal.
+To overcome this challenge, one possible solution is to exploit quantum repeaters~\cite{repeaters, Munro2015} along the communication line.
+However, current implementations of quantum repeaters remain in the realm of proof-of-principle experiments.
+In addition, quantum repeaters will likely impose substantial demands on technology resources, making them potentially expensive.
+Consequently, a pressing problem is to develop protocols that can operate without --- or with a modest number of --- quantum repeaters.
+Recently, in~\cite{Die-Hard-2-PRL,Die-Hard-2-PRA} a theoretical proof-of-principle solution to this problem that takes advantage of \emph{memory effects}~\cite{memory-review, Dynamical-Model} in optical fibres has been proposed.